Winter is the perfect time for some simple science experiments -- find out how much water is in snow!

 You can explain to your kids that an estimation is an educated guess based on what you know about the experiment (in this case, we knew the snow would melt because we brought it inside where the temperature was warmer than 32 degrees).

 2. How long do you think it will take all the snow to melt?

 Write their estimation on the piece of paper.
 Our 'guess' was that it would take an hour to melt.

-For more details on science & estimations, see this Sink & Float Experiment with free printable.
+For more details on science experiments & predictions, see this Sink & Float Experiment with free printable.